stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_kill_rename_at``

-:Description: Ceph will inject MDS failure in the rename code
+:Description: Stone will inject MDS failure in the rename code
               (for developers only).

 :Type:  32-bit Integer